Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Introduction

-Investigating the relationship between a financial asset and some exogenous factor requires a clear definition of the targeted properties of this asset.
-Among the main considerations for investors in forming portfolios~\cite{volatility_deriv}, realized volatility is one such property, that was previously examined in the context of relationship between Bitcoin and Twitter~\cite{rel_7_twitter_pred_btc,nino_garch}.
-Understanding the key drivers of inter-day realized volatility of cryptocurrencies is becoming more essential with the increasing popularity of high-frequency trading of Bitcoin~\cite{rise_of_machines}.
-Such analyses must be conducted with great care to ensure the discovery of proper causal connections between price changes, that also behaves steadily under unpredictable conditions of the assessed exogenous factors.
+Investigating the relationship between a financial asset and some exogenous factor requires a clear definition of the target asset's properties.
+Among the main aspects considered in portfolio formation~\cite{volatility_deriv}, Bitcoin's realized volatility is a property that was shown to respond to social media (in particular, Twitter) signals~\cite{rel_7_twitter_pred_btc,nino_garch}.
+Understanding the key drivers of interday realized volatility of cryptocurrencies is becoming more essential with the increasing popularity of high-frequency trading of Bitcoin~\cite{rise_of_machines}.
+Great care is required for such analysis to ensure that the learnt model is causal and robust under exogenous perturbations for the out-of-sample predictions.

-Building upon these insights, our goal in this study is to discover information, publicly available on Twitter, that may explain some components of the daily realized volatility of Bitcoin prices.
-It is important to note that in this study, we do not aim to find the best state-of-the-art model that can predict the price volatility of Bitcoin over some test dataset.
-Instead, we intend to systematically compare the classical financial models with deep learning-based approaches for volatility forecasting, and to understand the key exogenous (social media) features or representations that may drive realized volatility, when combined with endogenous market features.
+Building upon these insights, our goal in this study is to determine which components of the publicly available Twitter data have explanatory capacity for predicting daily realized volatility of Bitcoin prices.
+We note that we do not aim to find the state-of-the-art model that can predict the price volatility of Bitcoin over some test dataset.
+Instead, we intend to systematically compare the classical financial models with deep learning-based approaches for volatility forecasting, and to understand the key exogenous (social media) features or representations that may influence realized volatility, when combined with endogenous market features.
 To achieve this goal, we utilize a modular and testable architecture to which social media and other features can be progressively added.